 Do not fly if there are structures in the area that will mean it’s not safe or legal.

-Do not fly where you’ll disturb animals.
+Do not fly where you’ll disturb or endanger animals and wildlife.

 Check for signs that say you cannot fly drones or model aircraft.